hectorMiranda/marcetuxstudios/_posts/2012-09-13-knockout-and-the-mvvm-habit.md

 It's not a whole framework and I like that.
 It does data binding and gets out of the way.
 For pages that are mostly "show this server data and let the user poke at it," that's the right amount of tool.

+*Update: there's a tiny working version now — `examples/2012/knockout/dashboard.html`.
+The footer total is a computed observable, so it recalculates itself.*